 The Z Flip7 also features a 50MP rear camera and a 10MP front-facing camera, although both setups can still be used as selfie cameras.

-The big disappointment would probably be the phone’s chipset, which is now an Exynos 2400 for all regions, switched over from the Snapdragon 8 Gen 3, which is more of a side move rather than a move upwards.
+The biggest disappointment, though, is the phone’s chipset, which is now an Exynos 2400 for all regions, switched over from the Snapdragon 8 Gen 3, which is more of a lateral move than a move upwards.

 Pricing and Availability

 Both devices are now available for pre-order globally, although it hasn’t been announced what the official prices are in Kenya.
-So we’ll just have to wait for the official word from Samsung Mobile Kenya.
+We’ll keep you updated as soon as Samsung Mobile Kenya releases details on availability and pricing.